VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

 In this example, I am excluding *.csv from inpur shaper and other data collection related files and my Nevermore filter's runtime file.
 These are just things I do not want in my backup.

-Note how these directories are relative to the root of your git repository, which in our case, is `~/klipper_config`, so just specify the paths from that point forward.
+Note how these directories are relative to the root of your git repository, which in our case, is `~/printer_data/config`, so just specify the paths from that point forward.

+This is a more or less optional step, but it is handy for preventing large or unwanted files from being committed.

 6. When done, save the file and exit nano